austin-taylor/pixyll/_posts/2016-12-17-build-a-world-class-monitoring-system-enterprise-small-office-home.md

 ---
 Gain network visibility into an enterprise, small office, or home network.

 Here is an example of a network topology.
 The topology below may be more relevant toward a small office, but we'll use segments to emulate a home network.
-Many home networks may not have a switch or firewall connected (not be a bad idea to get one though!)
+Many home networks may not have a switch or firewall connected (not a bad idea to get one though!)

 ![NETWORK_TOPOLOGY]({{ site.base }}/images/all_together_labeled.png)